De Havilland Vampire: Italy

-During the late 1940s, Italy became interested in procuring the Vampire as part of its reequipment programme following the Second World War.
+During the late 1940s, Italy became interested in procuring the Vampire as part of its re-equipment programme following the Second World War.
 The Meteor had also been considered, but was discarded on grounds of cost.
 At the invitation of Italian Air Force, a series of aerial demonstrations at Italian air shows were performed by British Vampires during September 1949.
 On 24 October 1949, an agreement was struck with Fiat to license manufacture the type at its plant in Turin; additional work type would also be undertaken by Macchi at Varese; the agreement included five Vampire FB.5, 51 Vampire FB.52, four Vampire NF.10 and ten Vampire NF.54 to be built in the United Kingdom; a total of 150 Vampire FB.52s were also built in Italy under licence.

 On 11 March 1950, the first five Vampire FB.5s arrived at the Jet Flight Training School at Foggia.
 British-built Vampires were delivered in advance of their Italian counterparts as the latter needed more time to establish their production line.
 During the early 1950s, Italian Vampires were flown by the Cavallino Rampante, the Italian Air Force's first post-war aerial display team.
 Following Britain's embargo on the sale of military aircraft to Egypt, 58 ex-Italian Air Force Vampires were refurbished and transferred to Egypt during early 1956; Macchi built 45 additional Vampires to replace these in Italian service.

+Japan

+In 1956, the Japan Air Self-Defence Force received a single Vampire T.55 jet trainer for evaluation.
+Although the type was not chosen for further orders, the aircraft remained in Japan after the completion of its evaluation by the JASDF, and was placed on display at Hamamatsu Air Base in Shizuoka Prefecture.

+Mexico

+In 1961, the Mexican Air Force purchased 15 De Havilland Vampire MK.III, which had served in the Royal Canadian Air Force (RCAF), and in 1967 were decommissioned due to 6 losses of units in accidents caused by mechanical failures.
+Currently, there are 4 complete devices that are preserved for exhibition only.